Site Map: MAIN / A Reader's Journal, Vol. 2 Webpage Printer Ready

 [page 210] Our discoveries — of a new location of a rare plant, an otter's den, or a Paleozoic fossil — are much more likely to be recreational sources of personal satisfaction than practical contributions to scientific knowledge.
 But our finds can also now be deeply re-creational as well, for each act of physical discovery more than ever brings us to psychic and spiritual renewal.

-And now we reach the headwaters of the author's river.
-We find its finial rivulet.
-At last we reach the end of the book — but, at the very end, in its ultimate sentence, we find that we are being poured out into the limitless ocean of the cosmos.
+We have traveled the author's river from its finial rivulet, down past its headwaters, and have reached its delta.
+We are at the last page of the book — but, at the very end, in its ultimate sentence, we find that we are being poured out into the limitless ocean of the cosmos.

 [page 210] Sometimes finding, sometimes losing, onward we run like the river to the sea.